 Range – 285 km

-That being said, as the EV industry continues to develop, and with upcoming government acts – such as the ban on the sale of new petrol and diesel cars – it’s likely that the cost of electric vehicles will decrease over time.
+That being said, as the EV industry continues to develop, and with upcoming government acts – such as the ban on the sale of new petrol and diesel cars in 2035 – it’s likely that the cost of electric vehicles will decrease over time.

 This type of electric charger has it's own cable to charge your car.